alright21/thesis/README.md

    USB distribution provided by the Department of Future Technologies.
    The distribution provides: Debian stable, TeX Live, LyX, Pandoc, TeX editors, Emacs, Vim, Pygments, Seafile, Chromium, Docker.

+ * [Using UTU ShareLaTeX](web/sharelatex.md): read this if you want to write the document in the cloud using the real-time collaborative ShareLaTeX service hosted by University of Turku.

  * [Using the thesis template](web/config.md): **you should read this**.
    Contains information on using and setting up the template.